LeonidasTech/BingoPlugin/README.md

 ## ✨ Features

 - **Automatic RSN Detection**: No need to manually enter your username - the plugin detects it when you're logged into OSRS
-- **Secure Token Authentication**: Link your RuneLite client to your wzd.bingo account using website-generated tokens
+- **Secure Token Authentication**: Link your RuneLite client to your clan.bingo account using website-generated tokens
 - **Real-time Board Sync**: Your bingo board and progress sync automatically between the plugin and website
 - **Team Collaboration**: View team member progress and coordinate strategies
 - **Progress Tracking**: Automatic detection of completed objectives based on your in-game actions
-- **Cross-platform**: Works seamlessly with the wzd.bingo web interface
+- **Cross-platform**: Works seamlessly with the clan.bingo web interface

 ## 🚀 Quick Start